Get

 You might see other signs, such as your cat flinching away from your touch when you pet near their hips.
 Some cats are so painful that they will vocalize or become aggressive.

 Some painful cats also lick or chew at the painful area on their body.
-If your cat starts to groom more frequently in one area, such as near their hip or tail, speak to your veterinarian about your concerns.
+If your cat starts to groom more frequently in one area, such as near their hip or tail, speak to the veterinarian about your concerns.

 Domestic gray fluffy purebred Maine Coon cat with green eyes